 Cabin 1 had the best exterior and interior when we moved here.

 Cabin 1 interior - this was the best cabin at the camp.

 Trevor H installed new windows in the cabins at the camp

-Our first 3.5 weeks here we had no electricity as the meter had been removed, and we had to wait for an electrical engineer to do an inspection.
+Our first 3.5 weeks here we had no electricity as the meter had been previously removed as the resort was vacant.
+We had to wait for an electrical engineer to do an inspection.
 As this lodge had only been occupied from spring to fall, we had no idea what we were in store for in the winter either.
 The first winter our in-coming water, our drains and our sewer all froze up.
 We had no water from January 6th to April 29th!!!
 We had to do our laundry in Rainy River, and got to know our neighbours well as we needed drinking water and showers.
 We are very thankful that we do have great neighbours.
 Special thanks to Robert & Carolyn K. and Bill B. for that.